jrroosevelt/VS2PCG/VS2PCG_glossary.md

 During your Build Phase, if this character is in your hand, you may put it onto your side.
 This doesn't count as recruiting the character.

 These characters **do** count toward your total of 60 cards in your deck.
 You don’t have to include any Spider-Verse main characters in your deck, but you can include up to four.
 As a reminder, if you have multiple main characters, they must all be KO'd for you to lose the game.

 # Start of Game
 Some cards or abilities refer to "At the start of the game..."
 Some of those cards include qualifiers like "...before players draw their opening hands."
 However, if the card doesn't include such a qualifier, the game starts after the game set up has been completed.

 Setting up the game ends after both players have drawn their opening hands (including mulligans, if applicable).

 ^Source: [^FB ^Post](https://www.facebook.com/groups/860168987351982/permalink/3819579818077536/?comment_id=3831057940263057)

 # Stealth
  This character can melee attack back row characters even while they are protected.

 # Strike
+# Strike
 When one character strikes another, you compare its ATK value to the enemy's DEF value.
 If they are equal or the ATK value is greater, the enemy is stunned.
 A character must have at least 1 ATK to be able to strike.